 - Make sure you can see before entering the intersection.

 This applies to numerous situations: sun glare, other vehicles, trees or other vegetation, or a tight curve in the roadway.
 The fact remains the same for all of them: if you can’t see, you can’t be sure that you have the right-of-way.
 And no police officer or judge wants to hear that you didn’t see the other vehicle coming.
 The first, best option is to wait.
 Some obstructions, like vehicles, will move.
 Waiting also allows you time to be sure that no other vehicle is hiding in a blind spot.
 Then, when you’re sure the path is clear, inch forward slowly and keep a sharp eye where you couldn’t see before.
 Once you clear the obstruction, then you are safe to drive.

 - Stay in your lane and know where it goes

 Changing lanes in the middle of an intersection is very dangerous.
 So is going straight from a right turn only lane.
 Once other drivers have chosen their lane and are in the intersection, the last thing they are looking out for is a vehicle moving into their lane.
 If you find yourself about to go the wrong way, you have two options.
-As the lawyers at Greenspan & Greenspan P.C. can explain, the best is to commit to the wrong turn and then find a way to get back on course – this is especially easy with modern-day GPS apps.
+As the lawyers can explain, the best is to commit to the wrong turn and then find a way to get back on course – this is especially easy with modern-day GPS apps.
 But, if you absolutely must change lanes, signal and wait.
 Be courteous.
 Do not accelerate and try to squeeze in ahead of the car next to you.